quikstart86/TJ-Readme-Generator/DemoREADME.md

 - [Questions](#questions)

 ## Usage
-lauching the app with 'node index.js'
+launching the app with `node index.js`

 ## License
 This project is licensed under the MIT license.